awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 The HTTP status code that you want CloudFront to return to the viewer along with the custom error page\.

-## Restrictions<a name="DownloadDistValuesRestrictions"></a>
+## Geographic restrictions<a name="DownloadDistValuesEnableGeoRestriction"></a>

-If you need to prevent users in selected countries from accessing your content, you can configure your CloudFront distribution either to allow users in a whitelist of specified countries to access your content or to not allow users in a blacklist of specified countries to access your content\.
+If you need to prevent users in selected countries from accessing your content, you can configure your CloudFront distribution with an **Allow list** or a **Block list**\.
+There is no additional charge for configuring geographic restrictions\.
 For more information, see [Restricting the geographic distribution of your content](georestrictions.md)\.

-**Note**
-The following values aren't included in the Create Distribution wizard, so you can configure geo restrictions only when you update a distribution\.

-### Enable geographic restrictions<a name="DownloadDistValuesEnableGeoRestriction"></a>

-Whether you want to prevent users in selected countries from accessing your content\.
-There is no additional charge for configuring geographic restriction\.

-### Restriction type<a name="DownloadDistValuesRestrictionType"></a>

-How you want to specify the countries from which your users can access your content:
-+ **Whitelist:** The **Countries** list includes all of the countries from which you *do* want your users to access your content\.
-+ **Blacklist:** The **Countries** list includes all of the countries from which you *do not* want your users to access your content\.

-### Countries<a name="DownloadDistValuesCountries"></a>

-The countries that you want to add to your whitelist or blacklist\.
-To add a country, select it in the list on the left and choose **Add**\.
-Note the following:
-+ To add multiple consecutive countries, select the first country, press and hold the Shift key, select the last country, and choose **Add**\.
-+ To add multiple non\-consecutive countries, select the first country, press and hold the Ctrl key, select the remaining countries, and choose **Add**\.
-+ To find a country in the left list, enter the first few characters of the country's full name\.
-+ The two\-letter code before the name of each country is the value that you enter if you want to create or update a distribution by using the CloudFront API\.
-We use the International Organization for Standardization country codes\.
-For an easy\-to\-use list, sortable by code and by country name, see the Wikipedia entry [ISO 3166\-1 alpha\-2](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)\.